geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 ##### **Chenyu** [[00:53:17](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=3197)]
 Yeah.
 OK, let's conclude this.
-I think one specific thing is, if I'm working on this, I will also check how JAX does it, because I know they make some .
+I think one specific thing is, if I'm working on this, I will also check how JAX does it, because I know they make some.

 ##### **Hooved** [[00:53:31](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=3211)]
 As an input.